transcom/milmove_load_testing/README.md

 ### Load Tests

 There are several ways you can run load tests.
 You can run `locust` locally or use the deployed version.
-You can also use a local mymove server or the one deployed in the load test environment.
+You can also use a local mymove server or the one deployed in the load test environment (on loadtest.dp3.us).
 This means you have three possible combinations:

-* Run `locust` locally against local mymove server
+* Run `locust` locally against local mymove server (i.e. local -> local)
-* Run `locust` locally against load test env mymove server
+* Run `locust` locally against load test env mymove server (i.e. local -> loadtest.dp3.us)
-* Run `locust` from AWS against the load test env mymove server
+* Run `locust` from AWS against the load test env mymove server (i.e. aws -> loadtest.dp3.us)

 If you run `locust` locally, you have the option of running with or without the `locust` UI.
 If you run `locust` from AWS, you will only have the option of running with the UI.
 The instructions in the